Semiconductor firm Melexis forecasts lower sales, margin for 1st half of 2025

-:Melexis, Belgium's largest semiconductor supplier, said on Wednesday that it expected lower margins and sales in the first half of 2025, as inventory corrections by its automotive customers continue into the new year.
+:Melexis, Belgium's largest semiconductor supplier, said on Wednesday that it expected lower margin and sales in the first half of 2025, as inventory corrections by its automotive customers continue into the new year.

 Melexis, whose automotive semiconductor business made up 90 per cent of its total sales in 2024, counts Tesla and Chinese carmakers BYD and NIO among its customers.